gregorygaines/bitfields-rs/README.md

     a: u8,
     #[bits(default = -127)]
     b: i8,
+    /// Sign-extended by the most significant bit of 4 bits.
+Also treated as 2's
+    /// complement, meaning this field with 4 bits has the value range of
+    /// `-8` to `7`.
+You can add more bits to increase this range!
     #[bits(4, default = 9)]
-    c_sign_extended: i8, // Sign-extended by the most significant bit of 4 bits.
+    c_sign_extended: i8,
     #[bits(2, default = CONST_VAR)] // No compile time checks for const variables.
     const_var_default: u8,
     #[bits(2, default = provide_val())] // No compile time checks for const functions.